waystation-ai/app/src/marketplace/README.md

 - **Tool**: A specific operation like listMondayBoards, postSlackMessage, etc.
 - **Registry**: Central registry for all providers and tools
 - **Dynamic Routes**: Routes that handle requests to tool endpoints
+- **Native Provider**: A provider implemented directly within WayStation using OAuth for authentication
+- **Remote Provider**: A provider hosted on a remote server and accessed via a serverUrl
+- **Resource**: A data source that can be accessed (e.g., documents, boards, files)

 ## Adding a New Tool